Star War Episode 1: The Phantom Menace Toy Premiums 64 Million units, 28 designs Worldwide Markets.

 Product Safety and Product Liability Prevention

-There are three types of product defects to consider during product design evaluations:
+Three types of product defects to consider during product design evaluations and reduce the risk of product hazards:

 1) Design defect: caused by poor designs and/or improper testing.
 Design defects require corrective action on the entire production. (i.e. Sleepwear flammibilitiy failure 16 CFR 1615/16).